DmytroVasin/bomber/tutorial.md

   serverSocket = socketIO(server);
   serverSocket.sockets.on('connection', function(client) {
     console.log('New player has connected: ' + client.id);

+    // client.on('enter lobby', Lobby.onEnterLobby);
   });
 ```

+Here we tell `socket.io` to listen `connection` event which will be fired each time when new user connect to the server ( open the page ).
+When new user open the page, socket.io will call function that defined as a second argument of sockets.on event.
+As an argument function will receive socket (client) used to establish the connection.

 Also we need to update our `index.html` to include js file to the app.